scala/scala3/docs/docs/reference/changed/lazy-vals.md

 once it is assigned.

-The [ScalaFix](https://scalacenter.github.io/scalafix/) rewrite tool as well as Dotty's own `-migration` option will rewrite all normal lazy vals to volatile ones in order to keep their semantics compatible with current Scala's.
+The [ScalaFix](https://scalacenter.github.io/scalafix/) rewrite tool as well as Dotty's own `-language:Scala2 -rewrite` option will rewrite all normal lazy vals to volatile ones in order to keep their semantics compatible with current Scala's.